michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 ## How did this Become Reality?
-Within the [Bitcoin Whitepaper](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/bitcoin%20whitepaper.pdf) we find a great orchestration of conceptual & technological inventions.
+Within the [Bitcoin Whitepaper](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/bitcoin%20whitepaper.pdf) we find a great orchestration of (partly pretty old) conceptual & technological inventions.
 This orchestration delivered many valuable answers - e.g. on how to reach consensys in da decentralized system in an efficient way
 With the introduction of the Ethereum Blockchain Vitalik Buterin and his homies brought this approach to a new level when he enabled us to not only store transactions in a distributed way but also programs --> Smart Contracts.

+To get the spirit, you might also explore backgrounds on the genesis block and on the cypherpunk movement.